aBornDev/GridGen/README.md

 A simple, browser-based tool to create and download custom grid maps in PDF format.
 Ideal for tabletop games, strategic planning, or any activity that requires a grid overlay on a map or blank canvas.

-This tool is a single, self-contained HTML file that runs entirely in your browser.
+This tool is a simple web application that runs entirely in your browser, with no server-side processing required.

 ## Features